Last updated on

 - Your particular requirements

-- My availability and other diary commitments
+- His availability and other diary commitments

 - The stage of proceedings when instructions are first received